 - The use of odds ratio by the researchers is curious and may have biased the results.
 The only reason to use OR is to inflate the difference between both groups.
 Real epidemiologists prefer relative risk (RR) which provides us with a much more sensitive understanding of the incidence of a condition in a vaccinated group vs. an unvaccinated group.
 For example, the RR for ASD from this study (if the data actually were useful, which it isn’t) is 3.1, whereas the OR is 4.2.

-- The authors seem to overlook or ignore the point that the vaccinated children had much lower risk of diseases like chickenpox and measles, which we know bring with them significant risks of long-term health issues.
-Even if we accept this poorly designed study as providing us with evidence of harm from vaccines, one would have to balance it against the benefits of avoiding vaccine preventable diseases.
+- The authors seem to overlook or ignore the point that the vaccinated children had a much lower risk of diseases like chickenpox and measles, which we know bring with them significant risks of long-term health issues.
+Even if we accept this poorly designed study as providing us with evidence of harm from vaccines, one would have to balance it against the benefits of avoiding vaccine-preventable diseases.
 Of course, this study is so bad, it’s hard to accept anything useful from it.

 Predictably, the authors conclude that: